 It’s suggested to serve the pie warm, but the nice thing about apple pie is that it’s versatile.
 This is a great recipe to make ahead of time and warm somewhere else upon eating, but it can also be eaten at room temperature.
 If nothing else, making them small like I chose to allows you to heat them up individually in the microwave if need be.

 Where were we headed on Thanksgiving 2017?
 Well, nowhere far, just to my folks’ house which is pretty much here in town.
-But we had plans that morning–we participated in the Run to Feed the Hungry, which takes place on Thanksgiving in Sacramento, CA. Hence the need for something that could be made in advance and easily transported/held.
+But we had plans that morning–we participated in the Run to Feed the Hungry, which takes place in the morning on Thanksgiving Day.
+Hence the need for something that could be made in advance and easily transported/held.

 Ingredients.
 I went with Granny Smith apples which aren’t the most interesting, but I was in a rush and they were already in an easy-to-grab bag.